 In the past year, just under 4,000 Amazon sellers surpassed $1 million in sales in the US alone.
 And more than 27,000 American sellers had over $500,000 in sales, up 10% from the year before, which shows the opportunity on Amazon is still growing.

 However, selling on the smiling A is not a walk in the park and requires grit, determination, and a whole lot of effort.

 Before you dive in, make sure you know what you are getting into and familiarize yourself with the pros and cons of selling on Amazon.

 Today, we’re here to guide you through it all.

 Let’s start by highlighting the pros of selling on Amazon and why it’s the eCommerce platform of choice.

 Eighty-nine percent of buyers agree that they are more likely to buy products from Amazon than any other online marketplace.
 By listing your products on Amazon, you automatically gain credibility and buyers’ trust.

 Amazon is one of the biggest e-com giants out there.
 Millions of customers shop at Amazon each month.
-Last year, the marketplace generated over $386.16 billion in revenue and gained 150 million Prime members worldwide.
+In 2022, Amazon’s sales passed half a trillion dollars, and they have hundreds of millions of Prime members worldwide.

-This means you have a ton of warm leads ready to purchase your product.
-All you have to do is convince them to purchase your product and hopefully turn into loyal customers.
+This means you have a ton of warm leads ready to purchase.
+All you have to do is convince them to choose your product and hopefully turn into loyal customers.